This page introduces all the clickmazes puzzles that feature the 'tilt' rule.

 Marble mazes: Losing your marbles has never been so much fun.

 Magnetic blocks: Tilt blocks with magnetic attraction.
 Unite and conquer.

 Prefer to play tilt-mazes on your iphone or ipad?
-Tip&Tumble is available for free to accompany the clickmazes relaunch.
-Featuring an extended, super-set of tilt puzzles, including 2D-tilt (single goal and multi-goal) marble mazes and more!
+Tip&Tumble is available as a free iOS app featuring an extended, super-set of tilt puzzles, including 2D-tilt (single goal and multi-goal) marble mazes and more!
 90 puzzle total.
 See the YouTube video for a preview.

 Observations on tilt-mazes

 The tilt rule is one manifestation of the simplest of multi-state maze-rules; the must-go-straight rule better known as the bridge.
 Most people probably would not consider a maze with bridges truly multi-state.
 However, from a two-dimensional viewpoint, when you stand on a bridge you are clearly in one of two states, either on the upper-path or the lower-path and clearly climbing from one state to another is not permitted.

 In the tilt-maze, as in many multi-state mazes, the bridge is implicit.
 Any (square) cell that is lacking all four wall creates a bridge (a hexagonal cell creates potential for a triple-bridge).
 Far more subtle in a tilt-maze however are the half-bridges, created by a cell with a wall on only one side.
 The effect of the half-bridge is rather like a half-built fly-over where, unless you simply back away, you end up dropping from the upper-road to the lower-road and (most importantly) you are not permitted to reverse this decision.
 Every junction in a tilt maze is effectively one of these half-built fly-overs, which means every significant decision you make is non-reversible.
 You can easily end up right back at the beginning or, worse still, in an inescapable black-hole.